syncfusion-content/uwp-docs/uwp/Control-Dependencies.md

 ---
 layout: post
 title: Control dependencies | Universal Windows Platform | Syncfusion
-description: Control and it's Dependency assembly details for Syncfusion Essential Studio UWP products
+description: Control and it's Dependency assembly details for Syncfusion Essential Studio Universal Windows Platform (UWP) products.
 platform: uwp
 control: Control Dependencies
 documentation: ug
 ---

-# Control Dependencies
+# Control Dependencies in Syncfusion's UWP Controls

 This section lists needed assembly or NuGet references to use any control in the  application.
 You can refer to the [installation and deployment section](https://help.syncfusion.com/uwp/installation-and-deployment) to know assembly installation location and [NuGet packages](https://help.syncfusion.com/uwp/nuget-packages) section to know how to add NuGet reference.